Read time: 5 minutes

 The best backup rule

-Industry experts widely endorse the 3-2-1 backup rule as the most effective methodology.
-This rule advises both companies and individuals to maintain three (3) copies of their data, stored across two (2) distinct storage media, with at least one (1) copy kept offsite.
-This approach ensures that crucial photos, files, and documents are distributed across multiple storage locations, allowing for easy restoration when needed.
-The key is to identify the optimal combination of storage mediums based on factors like cost, security, flexibility, and accuracy tailored to your organization’s preferences.
+The 3-2-1 backup rule is the most efficient methodology that all the industry experts swore.
+This rule simply recommends all companies and individuals keep three (3) copies of their data by storing them in two (2) different storage media while keeping at least one (1) copy stored offsite.
+It ensures storing all the important photos, files, and documents at multiple storage locations such that they can be restored when required.
+The idea is to find the right combination of storage mediums depending on the cost, security, flexibility, and accuracy preferred by your organization.

 Recovery objectives